srcspider/_unit.js/README.md

 }).after(['dependecy_1', 'dependency_2']);
 ```

-Feel free to access loading modules via `unit.ns`, this is what's passed as
+Feel free to access loaded modules via `unit.ns`, this is what's passed as
 your first paramter.
+You should never have to do this for anything more then
+dynamic inspection though.

 If you just need to define a module with no dependencies use `done()` instead
 of `after()`.